Russia travel guide

 Only change money at banks, hotels and exchange bureaus.
 It is illegal to change money from street traders.

-The British government has sanctioned several major Russian banks.
+The UK government has sanctioned several major Russian banks.
 This means British nationals are banned from making funds available to these banks.
 See more information about Russian sanctions and what this means for British nationals.

 Terrorism